3 people stand beside a research poster outside the Office of Educational Opportunity Initiatives

 Project Origins

-The University of Michigan-Flint has seen a high level of leadership turnover over the past decade, with four chancellors or interim chancellors leading the campus during that time and other new and interim leaders at a variety of levels.
-Also, too, have come changes in the range of services, programs, and staff available to support UM-Flint students.
+The University of Michigan-Flint has seen a high level of leadership turnover over the past decade, with four chancellors or interim chancellors leading the campus during that time and other new and interim leaders at many other levels.
+With those transitions came changes in the range of services, programs, and staff available to support UM-Flint students.
+Yet the university’s student support services centers persisted, navigating a changing campus landscape while providing consistent (and oftentimes increased) services to their students despite challenges related to leadership, funding, and staffing.

-The Origins of UM-Flint’s Student Support Services Centers project–also called the SSSC Project–seeks both to document and better understand those changes and the reasons behind them.
-To do so, researchers are studying how several student support services centers at UM-Flint first came to be and the ways that they have served students over time, while tracing changes to their names, their missions, and their ongoing commitments.
-A related aim of this project lies in understanding the value of these centers and the supports they offer, and considering the ways in which that value has been–and could be–captured.
+How they did so is documented through The Origins of UM-Flint’s Student Support Services Centers project, or the SSSC Project for short.
+Researchers traced how five student support services centers first came to be and how they have served students over time, following shifts in their names, their missions, and their ongoing commitments.
+The project also examined the value of these centers, the support they offer, and the ways that value has been and could further be captured in the university’s historical record.

-The Origins of UM-Flint’s Student Support Services Centers Spring 2024 - Present
+The Origins of UM-Flint’s Student Support Services Centers Spring 2024 - Summer 2026

 Project Structure